 Tx only The switch will drop LLDP information received from neighbors, but will send out LLDP information.
 Disabled The switch will not send out LLDP information, and will drop LLDP information received from neighbors.
 Enabled The switch will send out LLDP information, and will analyze LLDP information received from neighbors.
 CDP Aware transmit CDP enabled.
-Only CDP TLV table are decodiscarded CDI onto LLDP nei CDP TLV "Addadress TLV of LLDP neighbor CDP TLV "Ver Both the CDP Capabilities that LLDP neighbor If all interfaces from neighbor frames are ter Note: When Cremoved immediated. ration is restricted to decoding incoming CDP frames (The switch doesn't frames).
-CDP frames are only decoded if LLDP on the interface is Is that can be mapped to a corresponding field in the LLDP neighbor's ded.
-All other TLVs are discarded (Unrecognized CDP TLVs and Prames are not shown in the LLDP statistics.).
-CDP TLVs are mapped ghbor's table as shown below.
-It is mapped to the LLDP "Chassis ID" field.
-It is mapped to the LLDP "Management Address" field.
-The CDP and contain multiple addresses, but only the first address is shown in the r's table.
-It ID" is mapped to the LLDP "Port ID" field.
-It is mapped to the LLDP "System Description" field.
-It is mapped to the LLDP "System Description" field.
-It is mapped to the LLDP.
-These capabilities are shown as "others" in the r's table.
-It is have CDP awareness disabled the switch forwards CDP frames received devices.
-If at least one interface has CDP awareness enabled all CDP minated by the switch.
-It is a least one interface is disabled the CDP information isn't ediately, but gets removed when the hold time is exceeded.
-Port Descr When checked d the "port description" is included in LLDP information transmitted.
+Only CDP TLV table are decodiscarded CDI onto LLDP nei CDP TLV "Dev CDP TLV "Por CDP TLV "Por CDP TLV "Ver Both the CDP capabilities that LLDP neighbor If all interfaces from neighbor frames are ter Note: When C wareness. ration is restricted to decoding incoming CDP frames (The switch doesn't frames).
+CDP frames are only decoded if LLDP on the interface is /s that can be mapped to a corresponding field in the LLDP neighbor's ded.
+All other TLVs are discarded (Unrecognized CDP TLVs and P frames are not shown in the LLDP statistics.).
+CDP TLVs are mapped ighbor's table as shown below. //ice ID" is mapped to the LLDP "Chassis ID" field. dress" is mapped to the LLDP "Management Address" field.
+The CDP can contain multiple addresses, but only the first address is shown in the in's table.
+It ID" is mapped to the LLDP "Port ID" field. sion and Platform" is mapped to the LLDP "System Description" field. and LLDP support "system capabilities", but the CDP capabilities cover at are not part of the LLDP.
+These capabilities are shown as "others" in the Port Descr When checked d the "port description" is included in LLDP information transmitted.
 Sys Name When checked d the "system name" is included in LLDP information transmitted.
 Sys Descr When checked d the "system description" is included in LLDP information transmitted.
 Sys Capa When checked d the "system capability" is included in LLDP information transmitted.
 Mgmt Addr When checked d the "management address" is included in LLDP information transmitted.